wayneluke/vbFaker/README.md

   - Settings -> Options -> Message Posting and Editing Options - Disable Floodcheck.

 2. If your list of channels does not match the array at the top of createPosts.php then you must update this array.
-It is the comma separated list within the [] of line #3.
+It is the comma separated list within the [] of line #7.
 Default Line:

 >```$channels = [16,17,18,20,21,22,24,25,26];```

+3. When creating users, the current code expects two custom usergroups.
+On a new installation, these will have the usergroup IDs of 14 and 15.

 ## Coming Soon